osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 - Apply `dnf update` monthly and reboot during the next maintenance window.
 - Monitor psconfig feeds for changes in mesh participation.
 - Track certificate expiry (`certbot renew --dry-run`) if you rely on Let’s Encrypt.

+### Automatic image updates and safe restarts

+Keep containers current and only restart them when their image actually changes.

+- Option A (Podman-native): auto-update via labels and a systemd timer
+   1. Add an auto-update label to services in your compose file (both `testpoint` and `certbot` if used):

+       ```yaml
+       services:
+          testpoint:
+             # ...
+             labels:
+                - io.containers.autoupdate=registry
+          certbot:
+             # ...
+             labels:
+                - io.containers.autoupdate=registry
+       ```

+       This instructs Podman to check the registry for newer images and restart only if an update is pulled.

+   2. Enable the Podman auto-update timer (runs daily by default):

+       ```bash
+       systemctl enable --now podman-auto-update.timer
+       ```

+   3. Run ad-hoc when desired and preview:

+       ```bash
+       podman auto-update --dry-run
+       podman auto-update
+       ```

+   4. Inspect recent runs:

+       ```bash
+       systemctl list-timers | grep podman-auto-update
+       journalctl -u podman-auto-update --since "1 day ago"
+       ```

+- Option B (Docker-style): Watchtower
+   1. Run Watchtower to monitor and update running containers; it restarts a container only when a newer image is pulled:

+       ```bash
+       docker run -d --name watchtower \
+          -v /var/run/docker.sock:/var/run/docker.sock \
+          containrrr/watchtower \
+          --cleanup --rolling-restart --interval 3600
+       ```

+       - `--cleanup` removes old images after a successful update.
+       - `--rolling-restart` updates one container at a time.
+       - To limit updates to labeled services only, use `--label-enable` and label your services:

+          ```yaml
+          services:
+             testpoint:
+                # ...
+                labels:
+                   - com.centurylinklabs.watchtower.enable=true
+             certbot:
+                # ...
+                labels:
+                   - com.centurylinklabs.watchtower.enable=true
+          ```

+Notes:

+- Pin to a stable tag line (e.g., `ghcr.io/perfsonar/testpoint:5.2.4-systemd` or `5.2-systemd`) that matches your change window policy.
+- If SELinux is enforcing, ensure bind-mounted paths retain the `:z`/`:Z` options in your compose so updates don’t introduce AVC denials.

 Document any deviations from this procedure so the next deployment at your site can reuse improvements with minimal effort.